adamluckydo/ontology/Buddhism.md

 From the Buddha:

-“And now, monks, I thought: ‘This truth that I have realized is profound, hard to see, hard to understand, pure, peaceful, sublime, beyond the realm of reasoning, subtle, and only the wise can experience it’”
+“Deep is this Dharma, hard to see, hard to realize, peaceful and refined, beyond the scope of conjecture, subtle, to be experienced by the wise.
+For those with other views, other practices, other satisfactions, other aims, other teachers, it is difficult to know.”
+(MN 72 18.1)

 "There is that dimension, monks, where there is neither earth, nor water, nor fire, nor wind; neither dimension of the infinitude of space, nor dimension of the infinitude of consciousness, nor dimension of nothingness, nor dimension of neither perception nor non-perception; neither this world, nor the next world, nor sun, nor moon.
 And there, I say, there is neither coming, nor going, nor staying; neither passing away nor arising.
 It is without foundation.
 It continues not.
 This, just this, is the end of suffering."
+(UD 8.1)

 “Where all phenomena cease, there all ways of speaking cease.”
+(SN 5.6)